-Learn how to infuse your hatha yoga practice with lovingkindness.
+Learn how to infuse your hatha yoga practice with metta in motion to find your lovingkindness.

 Early last year, in the heart of a stormy winter during which the country was hurtling toward war and my own life felt like it was falling apart, I decided to use yoga to dive into an extended investigation of the Buddha’s teachings on the four brahmaviharas—literally, the “divine abodes” of lovingkindness, compassion, joy, and equanimity, which are also extolled in Patanjali’s Yoga Sutra.

 At the time, I was worried and brokenhearted.
 A funky left knee, an inflamed wrist, and chronic exhaustion as a toddler’s mother kept me from taking refuge in a sweaty, endorphin-inducing yoga flow.
 The brahmaviharas seemed to be exactly what I needed to focus on in my spiritual practice.

 They also seemed, quite frankly, as remote as Jupiter.
 But the teachings of both yoga and Buddhism assured me that these luminous qualities were my true nature, a heavenly inner realm into which I could be reborn at any moment, and that my job in my spiritual practice was simply to find my way back to them.

 The Basics of Metta